allenv0/Eris./README.md

 2. **Chat**: Start conversations with your AI assistant
 3. **Switch Models**: Access different models from Settings → Model Management
 4. **Manage Data**: Delete chats or models from Settings → Danger Zone
+5. **Use Shortcuts**: Integrate Eris with Apple Shortcuts for quick AI tasks

 ## Privacy & Security